 You’re never too old to learn something new.

-Following a successful fall semester, the Livingston School of Continuing Education is returning this month.
+Following a successful fall semester, the Livingston School of Continuing Education is returning in January.
 The school, which is for residents over the age of 18, is meant to provide residents with continuing education and life enrichment courses.

 Organized by Livingston’s Senior, Youth and Leisure Services and the Livingston Board of Education, the school offers classes in subjects such as computer technology, business and retirement planning.
 There will also be theater and language courses offered, as well as women's self defense.